ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/rubric.md

 node_class: content

 ---
 An AssessmentRubric is a rubric that marks the overall assessment score based on the attempt scores.
-For a more in-depth breakdown, see [Assessment Scoring](../../authors/assessment_scoring.html)
+For a more in-depth breakdown of how scoring occurs, see [Assessment Scoring](../../authors/assessment_scoring.html)

-## Structure
+## Properties

 | Propterty | Required | Type | Description
 |-